-The shower standing handle, called the Bathroom grab bar, should prevent fatal falls.
+The shower standing handle and the Bathroom grab bar should prevent fatal falls.
 They are bars hooked up to the bathroom wall that you can grasp for stability.
 Grab bars are generally equipped in shower or tub spaces where slippery floors can create a slipping risk.

-Grab bars can likewise assist someone who gets a tough time getting up from a seating position on the toilet.
+Grab bars can likewise assist someone who has a tough time getting up from a sitting position on the toilet.
 These bars are supportive and should be capable of taking the strain of the individual handling them.

 We have brought together this shopping list to help you analyze the best models, and we’ve added our top choices for the strongest grab bars on the market that are proven to increase showers’ safety.